Diane Kruger: Acting

 Kruger became interested in acting and took lessons at the Cours Florent.
 She made her film debut in 2002, opposite Dennis Hopper and Christopher Lambert in The Piano Player, a TV film by Jean-Pierre Roux.
 The same year, she also starred in her then husband's directorial début Mon Idole.

 She played Julie Wood in 2003's Michel Vaillant and Lisa in Wicker Park (2004), alongside Josh Hartnett and Rose Byrne.
 One of her more high-profile roles to date is her portrayal of Helen of Sparta in Wolfgang Petersen's epic Troy.
-In 2004, Kruger starred with Nicolas Cage and Sean Bean (who co-starred with her in Troy) in the film National Treasure, going on to appear in films Joyeux Noël (2005), and Copying Beethoven (2006).
+In 2004, Kruger starred with Nicolas Cage and Sean Bean (who co-starred with her in Troy) in the film National Treasure, going on to appear in films Joyeux Noël (2005) and Copying Beethoven (2006).
 She reprised her role as Dr. Abigail Chase in National Treasure: Book of Secrets, released in December 2007.

-Kruger was the hostess of the opening and closing ceremonies of the 2007 Cannes Film Festival.
-Kruger was a jury member of the 58th Berlin International Film Festival in 2008.
-The festival is chaired by Costa Gavras.

-In 2009, she co-starred as a German actress turned Allied spy in Quentin Tarantino's film Inglourious Basterds.
+In 2009, Kruger co-starred as a German actress turned Allied spy in Quentin Tarantino's film Inglourious Basterds.
 In December 2009, she announced the nominations of the 67th Golden Globe Awards and also picked up nominations from the Screen Actors' Guild for Best Supporting Actress and Outstanding Performance by a Cast of a Motion Picture for her role in Inglourious Basterds.